karinatimm/ai-langchat-ts/README.md

 ## 🧪 Example Chat

-You: What is LangChain?
+You: What is LangChain?<br>
-Bot: LangChain is a framework for building applications with large language models...
+Bot: LangChain is a framework for building applications with large language models...<br>

-You: How does memory work?
+You: How does memory work?<br>
 Bot: In LangChain, memory allows you to pass previous messages as context into the model...

 ## 🎓 What I Learned